 - (Notes) 1 Prepared based on "The Accident Reports on Hazardous Materials". - 2 Digits in the second decimal place were rounded off, so in some cases the totals may not be consistent.

-year), with no casualties occurring as continuation from 2017.
+year-on-year), with no casualties (the same as the previous year).

 (5) Fire Accidents during the Temporary Storage or Handling